An Improved Physical ZKP for Nonogram and Nonogram Color: Future Work

 \section{Future Work}

-We developed a physical ZKP for Nonogram using $2mn+2\max(m,n)+6$ cards and $mn+2m+2n+2w$ shuffles.
-A challenging future work is to develop a ZKP for this puzzle that can be performed using a standard deck (a deck containing all different cards), an open problem posed in \cite{standard}.
-Other possible future work includes developing ZKPs for other popular logic puzzles or improving the already existing ones, as well as exploring methods to physically verify other numerical functions.
+We constructed card-based ZKP protocols for Nonogram using $\Theta(mn)$ cards and $\Theta(mn)$ shuffles, and for Nonogram Color using $\Theta(mnp)$ cards and $\Theta(mn)$ shuffles.
+A possible future work is to improve ZKP protocols for these two puzzles so that they can be implemented using a deck containing all different cards with no duplicates like the ones for Sudoku in \cite{sudoku2} and Makaro in \cite{makaro2}.
+Other challenging future work includes developing card-based ZKP protocols for other popular pencil puzzles and improving practicalness (type of cards, number of cards, or number of shuffles) of the existing protocols.